-DETECTED WATER QUALITY RESULTS

-Contaminant (Units) Level Detected MCL MCLG Violation Yes/No Likely Source of Contamination Health Effects (Env-DW 811.21)

-Radioactive Contaminants

-Uranium (ug/L) 2.5 09/3/2016 30 0 NO Erosion of natural deposits Some people who drink water containing uranium in excess of the MCL over many years may have an increased risk of getting cancer and kidney toxicity.
+DETECTED WATER QUALITY RESULTS Contaminant (Units) Level Detected MCL MCLG Violation Yes/No Likely Source of Contamination Health Effects (Env-DW 811.21) Radioactive Contar Radioactive Contaminants Uranium (ug/L) 1.2 10/25/221 30 0 NO Erosion of natural deposits Some people who drink water containing uranium in excess of the MCL over many years may have an increased risk of getting cancer and kidney toxicity.
 Compliance Gross Alpha (pCi/L) 2.7 09/13/2016 15 0 NO Erosion of natural deposits Certain minerals are radioactive and may emit a form of radiation know as alpha radiation.
 Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.
 Combined Radium (pCi/L) 0.1 09/12/2016 5 0 NO Erosion of natural deposits Some people who drink water containing radium 226 or 228 in excess of the MCL over many years may have an increased risk of getting cancer.
-Inorganic Contamin ants Arsenic (ppb) 0.0020 10/22/2020 10 0 NO Erosion of natural deposits; runoff from orchards; runoff from glass and electronics production wastes (5 ppb through 10 ppb) While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
+Inorganic Contamin Inorganic Contaminants Arsenic (ppb) 0.0018 10/25/2021 10 0 NO Erosion of natural deposits; runoff from orchards; runoff from glass and electronics production wastes (5 ppb through 10 ppb) While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
 EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.

 Barium (ppm) 0.0022 10/22/2020 2 2 NO Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits Some people who drink water containing barium in excess of the MCL over many years could experience an increase in their blood pressure.
 Chromium (ppb) ND 07/14/2015 100 100 NO Discharge from steel and pulp mills; erosion of natural deposits Some people who use water containing chromium well in excess of the MCL over many years could experience allergic dermatitis.
-Copper (ppm) 90th Percentile as calculated by NHDES: 0.0011 on 6/18/18 No customer sites exceeded the AL of 1.3 AL=1.3 1.3 NO Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
-Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
-People with Wilson's Disease should consult their personal doctor.
 Fluoride (ppm) 0.67 & 0.12 10/22/2020 4 4 NO Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
 Fluoride in drinking water at half the MCL or more may cause mottling of children's teeth, usually in children less than nine years old.
 Mottling also known as dental fluorosis, may include brown staining and/or pitting of the teeth and occurs only in developing teeth before they erupt from the gums.

-Lead (ppb) 90th Percentile as calculated by NHDES: 10 on 6/18/18 No customer sites exceeded the AL of 15.
-AL=15 0 NO of natural deposits Infants & young children are typically more vulnerable to lead in drinking water than the general population.
-It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
-If you are concerned about elevated lead levels in your home's water, you may wish to have your water tested and & flush your tap for 30 seconds to 2 minutes before using tap water.
-Additional information is available from the Safe Drinking Water Hotline (1-800-426-4791).
 Nitrate (as Nitrogen) (ppm) 0.5 10/24/2017 10 10 Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits (5 ppm through 10ppm) Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
 If you are caring for an infant, you should ask for advice from your health care provider.